How to Get a Dental Assistant License in Georgia

 How Georgia Compares

-Georgia requires 0 hours of pre-license education for dental assistants.
+Georgia does not require any pre-license education hours.
 The average total cost in Georgia is around $600, compared to the national average of $1,456.
 Georgia's 0-year renewal cycle is shorter than the national average of 1.6 years.

 How Much Does a Dental Assistant License Cost in Georgia?